rails/rails/guides/source/action_view_helpers.md

 truncate("Once upon a time in a world far far away", length: 17)
 # => "Once upon a ti..."

-truncate("one-two-three-four-five", length: 20, separator: '-')
+truncate("one-two-three-four-five", length: 20, separator: "-")
 # => "one-two-three..."

-truncate("And they found that many people were sleeping better.", length: 25, omission: '... (continued)')
+truncate("And they found that many people were sleeping better.", length: 25, omission: "... (continued)")
 # => "And they f... (continued)"

 truncate("<p>Once upon a time in a world far far away</p>", escape: false)